tybottorff/bottorffdocs/notes/literature_notes.md

  - leader sequence/signal peptide just refers to signal for TCR to be trafficked to cell membrane
 # Structural basis for T cell recognition of cancer neoantigens and implications for predicting neoepitope immunogenicity
  - oncogenic mutations can improve antigen presentation by strengthening pMHC binding, mutation can also be detected by direct interactions with TCR
+# Structure-based, rational design of T cell receptors
+ - TCRs have constant domains (anchor to cell membrane) and variable domains (interact with pMHC)
+ - CDRs come from hypervariable regions of V domains
+ - CDR1/2 interact mostly with MHC
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series
  - irAEs are inflammatory side effects from ICIs
  - ICI-induced inflammatory arthritis has been reported